Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 4 Juni 2025 01.39.06 UTC
+- WIB: Rabu, 4 Juni 2025 02.22.21 UTC
-- WITA: Rabu, 4 Juni 2025 02.39.06 UTC
+- WITA: Rabu, 4 Juni 2025 03.22.21 UTC
-- WIT: Rabu, 4 Juni 2025 03.39.06 UTC
+- WIT: Rabu, 4 Juni 2025 04.22.21 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

 Kategori: technology